apache/trafficcontrol/blueprints/api.guidelines.md

 manipulating that property.
 So the only endpoints necessary for fully defining and dealing with such relationships are `/delivery_services` and `/servers`.

+### Change Logging
+All manipulations of objects (i.e. any operation that is not merely "reading" data) MUST add a Change Log entry indicating what was changed.

 ## Component Impact
 The intent here is to establish guidelines *moving forward* - no breaking changes should be made inside a major version and this is **not** a proposal to